LTTPP/Eemory/README.md

 + Adding code snippet, source file, screenshot and more to a new note.
 + Prepending code snippet, source file, screenshot and more to an existing note.
 + Adding/Prepending multiple files at once.
-+ Notebook(including shared notebooks by other people), Note and Tag can be specified beforehand or in runtime.
++ Notebook(including notebook shared by other people), Note and Tag can be specified beforehand or in runtime.
 + Also can add a comment for each clip.
 + Syntax highlighting for any language on Evernote just like what you see in Eclipse.
 + Authentication is delegated to Eemory using the OAuth protocol.
 One-click OAuth authentication as easy to use as a web application did.